Threat — Promise

 Lat. ad superstitionem, superstitio, “superstition”

-— “Fallacy of vows or promissory oaths; ad superstitionem”: “But we swore!
+— “Fallacy of vows or promissory oaths; ad superstitionem”: “But we have sworn!

-— “Fallacy of irrevocable laws”: “But that wouldn’t respect the constitution!
+— “Fallacy of irrevocable laws”: “But that wouldn’t respect the Constitution!

 Non-cynical, ordinary citizens consider that politicians must honor their election commitments.
 It would be difficult for failed politicians to invoke the fallacy of irrevocable commitment to perpetually justify their alliance and agenda reversals.